Emotional Dimension Control in Language Model-Based Text-to-Speech: Spanning a Broad Spectrum of Human Emotions: Introduction

 Recent language model (LM)-based TTS frameworks \cite{wang2023neural,zhang2023speak} show strong in-context learning capabilities.
 With sufficient training data, these models effectively render appropriate prosody for complex text inputs and exhibit robust zero-shot speaker cloning capabilities.
-Unlike traditional TTS task, which focus primarily on capturing a wide range of phonetic variations across speakers \cite{zhou2024phonetic}, emotional TTS emphasizes rendering diverse emotional styles, thus requiring large and varied emotional speech datasets with detailed emotion annotations.
-Emotional TTS systems like CosyVoice \cite{du2024cosyvoice} and EmoCtrl-TTS \cite{wu2024laugh}, built on state-of-the-art language models, require thousands of hours of emotional speech data, highlighting the complexity and cost of data collection.
-However, publicly available emotional speech datasets are typically small \cite{zhou2021emotional}, making them inadequate for training robust LM-based TTS system from scratch.
+Unlike traditional TTS tasks, which focus primarily on capturing a wide range of phonetic variations across speakers \cite{zhou2024phonetic}, emotional TTS emphasizes rendering diverse emotional styles, thus requiring large and varied emotional speech datasets with detailed emotion annotations.
+Emotional TTS systems like CosyVoice \cite{du2024cosyvoice} and EmoCtrl-TTS \cite{wu2024laugh}, built on state-of-the-art language models, often training with thousands of hours of speech data, highlighting the cost of data collection.
+However, publicly available emotional speech datasets are typically small and lack of detailed annotations\cite{zhou2021emotional}, making it difficult for training a robust LM-based TTS system from scratch.
 A common strategy is to fine-tune a pre-trained TTS model using small emotional datasets \cite{zhou2021limited}, but this approach risks overfitting and limits generalization across emotions and speakers \cite{zhou2020converting}.
-To address these limitations, we propose a novel framework that synthesizes more nuanced and subtle emotions not present in the dataset by controlling continuous emotional dimensions.
-This method offers greater flexibility for emotion rendering and leverages the in-context learning capabilities of language models, enabling the generation of a wide spectrum of human emotions, even with limited or no emotion-labeled data.
+To overcome these limitations, we propose a framework that controls speech synthesis through continuous emotional dimensions, enabling the generation of nuanced emotions beyond those present in training data.
+Leveraging LMs’ in-context learning, our approach enables flexible emotion rendering and broadens the set of emotions the system can synthesize, thereby expanding TTS’s expressive range even with limited or unlabeled emotional data.